Koed00/django-q/docs/signals.rst

 Available signals
 -----------------

-Django Q emits the following signals during its lifecycle.
+Django Q2 emits the following signals during its lifecycle.

 Before enqueuing a task
 """""""""""""""""""""""